Cost of Discipleship

 Jesus “began to send them forth.”
 The

-Greek verb translated as “began” indicated that he sent them to preach on
+Greek verb translated as “began” indicates that he sent them to preach on

-is derived.
-They were to “put on sandals…do not put on two tunics.”
-The description
+is derived (αποστλος).
+They were to “put on sandals… but do not put on two tunics.”

-refers to the inner garment worn beneath their outer cloaks.
+The “tunic” refers to the inner garment worn beneath a man’s outer cloak.

 The items they were to carry - staff, belt,

-sandals, tunic - corresponded to the instructions given to Israel on the night
+sandals, tunic - correspond to the instructions given to Israel on the night of

-your sandals on your feet, and your staff in your hand; and you shall eat it in
+your sandals on your feet, and your staff in your hand; and you will eat it in

 haste.
 It is Yahweh's Passover” - (Exodus 12:11).

-The Twelve were to announce something of far
+The Twelve Disciples were sent to announce something

 Israelites, they must not be encumbered with anything that might impede their